-In the illustration above, the FAST proxy uses the test policy that allows modifying only the GET parameter named
+In the illustration above, the FAST node uses the test policy that allows modifying only the GET parameter named

 uid.
 Thus, the vulnerability search by means of the built-in FAST detects and the FAST extension will be performed for the

 For the second request, no vulnerability scan will be performed using either the built-in FAST detects or the FAST extension, because it does not contain a GET parameter that can be modified.